New Zealand Cadet Forces: NZCF Structure

-Recognised Civilian Support Organizations
+Recognised Civilian Support Organisations

 Association National Executives

-Three non-profit organizations, the Sea Cadet Corps Association of New Zealand Inc. (SCANZ), the Cadet Corps Association of New Zealand Trust (CCANZ), and the Air Training Corps Association of New Zealand Inc (ATCANZ) have been appointed by the Chief of the Defence Force to play an integral role in the Cadet Forces' management.
-They are responsible for developing policy in regards to training and NZDF involvement, national marketing, liaison with non-recognized organizations with Cadet Forces involvement, and additional logistical support.
+Three non-profit organisations, the Sea Cadet Corps Association of New Zealand Inc. (SCANZ), the Cadet Corps Association of New Zealand Trust (CCANZ), and the Air Training Corps Association of New Zealand Inc (ATCANZ) have been appointed by the Chief of the Defence Force to play an integral role in the Cadet Forces' management.
+They are responsible for developing policy in regards to training and NZDF involvement, national marketing, liaison with non-recognised organisations with Cadet Forces involvement, and additional logistical support.
 They also represent individual units and their support committees in the Standing Committee of the Cadet Advisory Council and via direct consultation from the Commandant Cadet Forces.

 All associations have a National Executive to deal with the NZCF directly, while each unit is represented by an association branch.

 SCANZ has the additional responsibilities of acquiring national resources and assets for SCC training use – as the Navy is unable to provide these facilities – and provide a disputes resolution process for SCC unit support committees.